lmcai/Sapria_genomics/1_validation_of_genome_assembly/README.md

 5. Estimation of non-repetitive regions of the assembly based on read base coverage

 We summarized the base coverage for each site in the assembly to determine the size of non-repetitive regions.
-This result was compared to the estimated non-repetitive region size in the genome based on kmer distribution (see ../0_sapria_genome_assembly/kmer).
+This result was compared to the estimated non-repetitive region size in the genome based on [kmer distribution](../0_sapria_genome_assembly/kmer).
 ```
 module load bedtools2/2.26.0-fasrc01
 bedtools genomecov -bga -ibam Sapria_V1.reads.sort.bam>Sapria_V1.10XIllumina.cov.bed